-The Mayfair has all of the luxury and service you would expect in such a resort, with none of the stuffiness.
-Staff is personable and attentive, and the hotel grounds are completely comfortable for families.
+The Mayfair Darjeeling has all of the luxury and service you would expect in such a resort, with none of the stuffiness.
+The staff is personable and attentive, and the hotel grounds are completely comfortable for families.
 In fact, the hotel caters to families with its cottages and suites.

 The Mayfair is large enough to provide extensive amenities and services, but small enough to feel cozy with personal attention.
 The 44 rooms, suites and cottages are individually designed with warm colors and designer paint, extremely comfortable king or double twin beds, couch or sitting area, fireplace, LCD television with satellite and DVD player, and nice bathrooms.